What Is A Resume Title? (+30 Examples)

 Your resume title is the first thing you should list under your name and contact information.
-It’s different from your job title: this is an opportunity to introduce your professional self in a snappy line or two of attention-grabbing, highly-relevant, keyword-optimized text.
+It’s different from your job title.
+This is an opportunity to introduce your professional self in a snappy line or two of attention-grabbing, highly relevant, and keyword-optimized text.

-The perfect resume title (also referred to as a resume headline) should make the perfect first impression.
+A good resume title in 2024 (also referred to as a resume headline) should make the perfect first impression.
 Most people don’t include one, so it can be really effective if you use the right headline.
 It will resonate and set you apart from the competition.

 The best resume headlines are specific to your industry and include what makes you a great hire.
 This post includes more than 30 industry-specific resume titles compiled by our team of professional resume writers.
 You can use this list to navigate directly to your industry or job function for some examples of effective resume titles.